dwilliams91/Supply-Us-Front-End-Capstone-/README.md

 1) git clone repository URL in your terminal
 2) go to the supply-us-API directory.
 Within that directory, run the json server by typing in the command "json-server -p 8088 -w database.json".
 This starts the json server.
+3) Go to the root directory and type in "npm install"
-3) Then from the root directory, type the command "npm run".
+4) Then from the root directory, type the command "npm run".
 From there it starts the App.

 To view the teacher side of the app, create an account as a teacher.
 To view the parent side of the app, create an account as a parent.